What Is an ETF? Exchange-Traded Funds Explained for Beginners

 Market hours only.
 ETFs trade during exchange hours, not 24/7.
 Unlike crypto markets, you cannot act on overnight news until the market opens.

 No outperformance by design.
 Most ETFs aim to match their index, not beat it.
-If you want market returns, ETFs deliver.
-If you want to outperform, ETFs are not designed for that.
+If outperforming the market is the goal, ETFs are not built for that.

 Hidden concentration.
 Even broadly diversified ETFs can be heavily weighted toward a handful of companies.
-An S&P 500 ETF allocates a significant portion of its weight to the five or six largest companies.
-When those names rise, the index rises.
+An S&P 500 ETF allocates a significant portion of its weight to the five or six largest names.
+When those rise, the index rises.
 When they fall, the index feels it too.

 Conclusion